 Getting to net zero will require big investments from public and private sources.
 Green bonds give fixed income investors a way to contribute.
 Find out what these bonds are financing.

-continues to be a primary focus for ESG investors.
-The from the Intergovernmental Panel on Climate Change (IPCC) concludes that if the global effort to cut carbon emissions fails to accelerate, the negative impacts of climate change—rising sea levels, drought, and famine, to name a few—will rise faster than we can adapt to mitigate them.
-A from global consultancy McKinsey & Company estimates it could cost up to $275 trillion, or $9.2 trillion per year on average, to invest in the physical assets needed to reduce global emissions to net zero by 2050.
+Climate change continues to be a primary focus for ESG investors.
+The 2022 report from the Intergovernmental Panel on Climate Change (IPCC) concludes that if the global effort to cut carbon emissions fails to accelerate, the negative impacts of climate change—rising sea levels, drought, and famine, to name a few—will rise faster than we can adapt to mitigate them.
+A January report from global consultancy McKinsey & Company estimates it could cost up to $275 trillion, or $9.2 trillion per year on average, to invest in the physical assets needed to reduce global emissions to net zero by 2050.
 The necessary investment in renewable energy, efficient transportation, and carbon capture and storage technology will require a significant amount of both public and private financing.

 Investors can play a key role in transitioning to a carbon-neutral economy by allocating capital to funds and investments with positive environmental purposes.
 The incredible global rise in green and sustainable bond issuance signals growing interest from both issuers and investors in aligning investments with these larger environmental goals.
 Let’s take a look at how this rise is playing out in the municipal and corporate bond markets.